Duterte links 46 government officials to illegal drugs

-MANILA, Philippines (AP) — The Philippine president has publicly named 46 government officials, including three congressmen, who he says are involved in illegal drugs, and said criminal investigations of them are underway.
+MANILA, Philippines (AP) — Philippine President Rodrigo Duterte on Thursday publicly named 46 government officials, including three congressmen, he said are involved in illegal drugs, and added that criminal investigations against them are underway.

-Critics have warned President Rodrigo Duterte against such public disclosures without any solid evidence.
-Duterte said in a televised peace and order meeting late Thursday that he trusted the government agencies that vetted the “narco list.”
+Although critics have warned him against making such public announcements without solid evidence, Duterte said in a peace and order meeting shown on nationwide TV that he trusted the government agencies that provided the information.

+“My decision to unmask these drug personalities was anchored on my trust in the government agencies who had vetted and validated the narco list,” Duterte said.
+He said the Department of Interior and Local Government has filed administrative complaints against the politicians.

-The Department of Interior and Local Governments said it has filed administrative complaints against the politicians for grave misconduct, gross neglect of duty and other charges.
-Many of the officials are running in mid-term elections in May.
+The government’s Anti-Money Laundering Council and a presidential anti-corruption commission are both investigating the officials to build criminal cases against them, Duterte said.
+Many of the officials, including 33 mayors, eight vice mayors and three members of the House of Representatives, are running in mid-term elections in May.

 Most Read Nation & World Stories